wootencl/apidocs-v4/source/includes/_pharmacy_network.md

     }
 }

-Sample response for /pharmacy/network endpoint :
+Sample response for /pharmacy/network endpoint when using zip and radius as parameters:

 {
     "found": true,